swiftlang/swift-evolution/proposals/0415-function-body-macros.md

 ### Declaring function body macros

-Function body macros are declared with the `body`, which indicate that they can be attached to any kind of function, and can produce the contents of a function body.
+Function body macros are declared with the `body` role, which indicate that they can be attached to any kind of function, and can produce the contents of a function body.
 For example, here are declarations for the macros used above:

 ```swift
 @attached(body) macro Remote() = #externalMacro(...)